-Every long-distance backpacker and thru-hiker should carry a knife.
-It’s one of the most essential tools you can carry.
+Every long-distance backpacker or backpacker should carry a knife.
+It’s one of the most essential tools you can carry in your backpack.
 A lot of new hikers tend to carry bigger knives than they need.
 We found that the best knife is one that can carry out multiple functions and still remain lightweight.

 Weight: 5.7 ounces (162 grams)

 Cons: expensive, weight, no extra functions like scissors, tweezers, etc.